How Many Feet Is 50 Yards

 50 yards * (3 feet / 1 yard) = 150 feet

 Notice how the "yards" unit cancels out, leaving us with the desired unit, "feet".
-This method is particularly useful when converting between units with more intricate relationships.
+This method is particularly useful when converting between units with more complex relationships Easy to understand, harder to ignore..

 Visualizing the Conversion: A Practical Example